rishav

 Real-time decision making: addressing latency and stability challenges for deploying intelligent systems in high-frequency, safety-critical environments where interpretability is crucial for trust and reliability.

+In near term, I want to focus on offline RL and mechanistic interpretability, addressing both the how to learn safely and how to understand what was learned aspects of deploying decision-making systems.
 The overarching theme of my work is to move from brittle, opaque models toward principled algorithms that are mechanistically interpretable, sample-efficient, and reliable in real-world conditions.

 Beyond Research